-Vinson & Elkins opened our Beijing office in 1997 as one of the first U.S. firms to arrive in mainland China.
-Our Hong Kong office followed 10 years later, opening in 2006.
-With the availability of U.S., British, and Australian lawyers, our China offices offer clients spoken and written Mandarin language capability, including the ability to negotiate, draft, and translate Chinese legal documents.
+Vinson & Elkins’ China practice dates back to 1997 as one of the first U.S. firms to arrive in mainland China.
+With the availability of U.S., British, and Australian lawyers, we offer clients spoken and written Mandarin language capability, including the ability to negotiate, draft, and translate Chinese legal documents.

 V&E’s China practice group has extensive experience in advising western companies investing in China, as well as in representing Chinese companies on their overseas projects and acquisitions.
 Our China matters include assisting clients with navigating the complex Chinese regulatory approval process, conducting due diligence, structuring investments, and negotiating and drafting all necessary documentation.
 We also have experience in post-investment legal, administrative, and regulatory aspects of operating a business in China.